-Certification/Training (You must select one of the following, then upload the supporting documentation for that selection
+Certification/Training (You must select one of the following, then upload the supporting documentation for that selection)

 - American Board of Medical Specialties (ABMS) or nationally recognized international equivalent certified endocrinologist. (copy of ABMS certification or translated international equivalent certification) This means that the candidate has successfully passed the nationally or internationally recognized certification exam following completion of an approved two-year training program in endocrinology, diabetes and metabolism.

-- United States or international board eligible in endocrinology. (copy of certificate of completion of endocrine fellowship or translated international equivalent) This is documentation in the form of a certificate indicating completion of a two-year endocrinology, diabetes and metabolism, training program in good standing.
+- United States or international board eligible in endocrinology. (copy of certificate of completion of endocrine fellowship or translated international equivalent) This is documentation in the form of a certificate indicating completion of an approved two-year endocrinology, diabetes and metabolism, training program in good standing.
 Applicant may be required to submit a detailed description of the curriculum.

-- Formal training in endocrinology that is approximate to requirements of the Accreditation Council for Graduate Medical Education (ACGME) (click here for ACGME requirements) formal training in endocrinology – specifically a minimum of two (2) years of endocrinology, diabetes, and metabolism focused training. (copy of certificate of training and signed letter from training program director supporting starting and finishing dates of training, categories of endocrinology disorders that were included in training, and specific endocrine-related duties of trainee)
+- Formal training in endocrinology that is approximate to requirements of the Accreditation Council for Graduate Medical Education (ACGME) (click here for ACGME requirements) formal in-person training in endocrinology – specifically a minimum of two (2) years of endocrinology, diabetes, and metabolism focused training. (copy of certificate of training and signed letter from training program director supporting starting and finishing dates of training, categories of endocrinology disorders that were included in training, and specific endocrine-related duties of trainee)

-- United States board certified in an endocrinology-related subspecialty which is closely aligned with endocrinology, diabetes and metabolism demonstrating two (2) years training in that subspecialty. (copy of ABMS certification or national certification program required) If the endocrine focus is adjudicated by the FACE Subcommittee to be too narrow or tangential to endocrinology practice, then completion of all eleven sections of the American College of Endocrinology Self-Assessment Program (ASAP) with an average grade of 75% or higher may be required.
-(Staff to verify)
+- United States board certified in an endocrinology-related subspecialty which is closely aligned with endocrinology, diabetes and metabolism demonstrating two (2) years training in that subspecialty. (copy of ABMS certification or national certification program required)

 United States (must qualify for one)